olliw42/mLRS-docu/docs/ELRS_RECEIVERS.md

 > [!NOTE]
 > - Once the firmware has been written successfully, power cycle the receiver/FC.
 The LED should blink to indicate that it is looking for a connection.
-> - Binding can be done by holding down the button for four seconds if it doesn't connect automatically.
+> - Binding can be done by holding down the button for four seconds if it does not connect automatically.